AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 nyse|update:has(> [company='ABCD']) { process: onupdate; }
 ```

-The text for the CSS selector `nyse|update:has(> [company='ABCD'])` could be sent to the server, alongside other selectors, to indicate which events to send to the client, which companies that the user wanted to instantaneously visualize.
+The text for the CSS selector `nyse|update:has(> [company='ABCD'])` could be sent to the server, alongside other selectors, to indicate which events to send to the client, which companies' stock market data that the user wanted to instantaneously visualize.

 ## Event Streams